slamice/wri/hipsters/first-draft/ch07 - Work, Cruise.md

 "Why naut why naut..." she teased, as I half helped her up the steps.

-We went to a diner and barely chatted about nothing.
+We bought two coffees in a random greek diner and looked at eachother.
 Her head rolled around as she sobered up, all over the table and against the booth.
-She started bored and forced a few laughs, then eventually real ones.

-We bought two coffees in a random greek diner and looked at eachother.
-Her long nose and her straight dark hair betrayed her bloodshot eyes.
-Her skin looked cold, but I wasn't about to touch it yet.
+She started bored and forced laughs, then eventually real ones.
+Her long nose and her straight dark hair betrayed her dead eyes.

 "You work for a hedgefund."

-"I work for a hedgefund" she replied.
+"I work for a hedgefund" she grimaced.

 "How do you like it?"

+"It was all part of the plan."

+"Your life plan?"

+"My parents were fickle and wanted to abort me.
+So I decided to work at a hedgefund before I was born, hoping they'd catch wind of it."

+It was ok but I didn't laugh, she loudly sipped her coffee.
+"It's about SURVIVAL." she growled, "Are you surviving?"

+It was a good question mostly because I wasn't sure, but she got back to it.

-She looked down at her coffee and then up, smiling at me.
-Her smile reached through my mouth deep into my throat, and clutched my chest further.
+She looked down at her coffee and then up.
+Her smile reached through my mouth deep into my throat and clutched my chest further.

-So an hour later she was much better, but while we were still tired, we walked down small twisted streets.
-We found a stoop and rested there before it became awkward.

-She told me more about her brother, about her life on long island and when she went to Italy and Austria.
+She told me more.
+About her brother, about her life on long island and when she went to Italy and Austria.
 New York City was an obvious option, she aimed for New York.
 She flailed and writhed until she perched on a branch at a hedgefund as a junior accountant.
 She's been friends with New York all her life.

+So an hour later she was much better, but while we were still tired, we walked down small twisted streets.
+We found a stoop and rested there before it became too awkward.

 At that point I said I wasn't ticklish either, but she reached around my stomach almost fully into my pants and I felt her fingers graze my pubic hair.
 She continued searching for a twinge or a wince, but I offered her nothing.
 Her hand was warm and her body leaned on me while I smelled her drunk coffee breathe and hair.
 She was fully entrenched in finding what wasn't there, any sort of feeling.
+She took them out and messed my hair.

 "No fun" she puckered her lips and fell back a bit.
 "Where's your girlfriend?"